dundee/gdu/README.md

 ## Installation

-Head for the [releases](https://github.com/dundee/gdu/releases) and download binary for your system.
+Head for the [releases page](https://github.com/dundee/gdu/releases) and download the binary for your system.

 Using curl: